basakfiliz/My-bio/README.md

 #Previously worked as a principal data analyst for four years, using SPSS and R as the primary data analysis tools.
 Conducted quantitative research via online, phone, mail, hybrid, mode-split surveys and research panels.
 Specialized in finding innovative ways to streamline data processes across offices and trained junior data associates.

+#Working on a data analytics course at LSE